Detailed Item Descriptions

-Complete and submit the McGovern Medical School Scholarship Application by April 16th.
-For those accepted after April 16th, please submit your application at your earliest convenience.
-Scholarship awards are announced throughout the Spring and early summer.
+Complete and submit the McGovern Medical School Scholarship Application by April 14th.
+For those accepted after April 14th, the scholarship application only remains open until June.
+Scholarship awards are announced throughout the spring and early summer.

 For more information on the Army HPSP please contact MAJ Fernando Bernal at email@example.com or at 210-392-1835.
 For more information on the Navy HPSP please contact NC1 Bozeman at Kenneth.firstname.lastname@example.org or at 281-846-8302.

 Family and Friends Association at McGovern (FFAM) Contact Form:

 The Office of Admissions and Student Affairs would like to keep your parents and family informed about special events such as White Coat Ceremony, Family and Friends events, and eventually, Commencement!
 Complete and submit the form to join the FFAM!

 Update Contact Information:

 Be sure to notify TMDSAS of any changes to your contact information.
 You can make the changes yourself through April 1st by logging on to the TMDSAS application.
 To update contact information after April 1st, you must email the changes to TMDSAS at email@example.com.

 If you have had a legal name change since submitting your application, you must request a name change in writing.
 Email firstname.lastname@example.org to request the change; be sure to provide documentation of the name change (i.e. marriage certificate, court document, etc.).